warguns/vacunacovid-catsalud-autofullfill/README.md

-# vacunacovid-catsalud-autofullfill
+# vacunacovid-catsalud-autofullfill form
-fullfill the boring catsalud covid vaccine with a console command
+fullfill the boring catsalud covid vaccine form with a console command

 1. go to: https://vacunacovid.catsalut.gencat.cat
 2. change the script with your credentials